zahn3001/Jennings_Zahn_QualitativeAnalysis/README.md

 	3. Step 3 – Consolidate into a codebook
 	4. Deductive Coding – Apply codebook to new transcripts

-Sample Data
+## Sample Data

-Anonymized sample transcripts are provided in data/samples/ for testing.
+Anonymized sample transcripts are provided in `data/samples/` for testing.
+You can run all steps end-to-end using these to verify installation and workflow.